 If you find one that meets your liking simply send the reviewer a quick message asking if you can use their review on your site.

 Many consumers won’t consider the possibility of sending reviews to your site directly when sending them to sites built around such reviews is a much more obvious course of action.
 You need to let them know that their review is important to you, and that you appreciate their commitment to your business.

 So, once you have your positive reviews and testimonials, how can utilize them effectively?

 Overall, the importance of positive reviews and testimonials really cannot be overstated.
 Understand that in most cases they will not come to you.
 You will have to go out and get them yourself.
-Also understand that if somebody respects your business enough to be a good candidate for a testimonial that they would probably do so of their own volition if they knew about the practice in the first place.
+Also understand that if somebody respects your business enough to be a good candidate for a testimonial that they would probably do give you a glowing testimonial if you just ask.